U.S. capital running out of gas, even as Colonial Pipeline recovers | Headlines

 Colonial Pipeline announced late Thursday it had restarted its entire pipeline system linking refineries on the Gulf Coast to markets along the eastern seaboard.
 Some states experienced modest improvements but still had a lot of gasoline outages.
 About 70% of gas stations in North Carolina were without fuel, with outages in around 50% of stations in Virginia, South Carolina and Georgia.

+In the Logan Circle neighborhood of Washington, D.C. on Friday, David Pritzl, 22, stopped at a gas station to fill up, but did not find any fuel available.
+Pritzl, a college student from Connecticut, was going to Virginia to visit his father.
+"I have half a tank and could get back if I wanted to, but I always want to make sure I have it just in case," he said.
+"I'm not worried, but it's not convenient."

-The hacking group believed responsible for the attack, DarkSide, said it had hacked four other companies including a Toshiba subsidiary in Germany.
-Colonial Pipeline, owned by pension funds, private equity and energy firms, has not determined how the initial breach occurred, a spokeswoman said on Thursday.
-The company has focused on cleaning its networks, restoring data and reopening the pipeline.
+The hacking group blamed for the attack, DarkSide, said it had hacked four other companies including a Toshiba subsidiary in Germany.
+Colonial Pipeline has not determined how the initial breach occurred, a spokeswoman said on Thursday.
+The privately held company has focused on cleaning its networks, restoring data and reopening the pipeline.

 Colonial has not disclosed how much money the hackers were seeking or whether it paid.
 Bloomberg News reported that it paid nearly $5 million to hackers.
-Four states and federal regulators relaxed restrictions on fuel truck drivers to speed deliveries of supplies.
-Washington also issued shipping waivers to U.S. refiners Valero Energy Corp and Citgo Petroleum to move gasoline and diesel from the U.S. Gulf Coast to East Coast ports on foreign-flagged vessels.
-The U.S. normally limits deliveries between domestic ports to U.S.-built and crewed vessels.
+To speed delivery of fuel supplies, four states and federal regulators relaxed restrictions on fuel truck drivers, and Washington issued shipping waivers allowing U.S. refiners Valero Energy Corp and Citgo Petroleum to use foreign-flagged vessels to move gasoline and diesel from the U.S. Gulf Coast to East Coast ports.

 Gulf Coast refiners that send fuel to market through the Colonial Pipeline have cut production because they have been unable to move gasoline, diesel and jet fuel through the pipeline.
 A smaller, alternative pipeline filled to capacity quickly after Colonial shut its network last Friday.
 "Imports are likely to increase from Europe to offset the shortfall but will take time to arrive," said Chris Midgley at S&P Global Platts.